florentpoujol/Daneel/readme.md

     self.gameObject:SetName("a new name")
     -- note that only one argument (in addition to the working object) can be passed to the function.

-This works even for your own getters or setter.
-For instance, if you have GetMana()/SetMana(), you can just access them via the 'mana' variable.
+This works even for your own getters (that your defined in your ScriptedBehaviors) but ''does not works'' for your own setters.

 As Daneel introduce the new GetModelRenderer(), GetMapRenderer() and GetCamera() functions on gameObjects, you may now access any components via their variable, like the transform :